Joint State-and-Dynamics Inference for Galaxy Population Evolution on an Effective Manifold: Conclusion and Outlook

 \acknowledgments

 We would like to express our deep gratitude to Shiro Ikeda, Kenji Fukumizu, and Satoshi Kuriki for valuable discussions and insightful comments on this research.

-This work was supported by JSPS Grant-in-Aid in Scientific Research (24H00247), and by the Joint Research program of the Institute of Statistical Mathematics (General Research 2) entitled ``Machine-Learning Cosmogony: From Structure Formation to Galaxy Evolution.''
+This work was supported by JSPS Grant-in-Aid in Scientific Research (24H00247), JST CREST Grant No. JPMJCR24Q1, and by the Joint Research program of the Institute of Statistical Mathematics (General Research 2) entitled ``Machine-Learning Cosmogony: From Structure Formation to Galaxy Evolution.''